 Everything about an Adirondack chair, from the low, reclined back to the wide arms, says relaxation.
 Despite their laid-back look, they’re quite stable, making them ideal for use on a sandy beach, lakeside, or in the yard.
 Once you’ve slid into an Adirondack chair’s natural recline, it’s hard not to close your eyes and doze.

 From traditional wood seating to durable plastic, the following models highlight some of the best Adirondack chairs available.
 Explore these top picks to find the next lounge chair (or multiple) for your outdoor space.

 - RUNNER UP: Signature Design by Ashley Outdoor Adirondack Chair

-- BEST BANG FOR THE BUCK: Best Choice Products Folding Wooden Adirondack
+- BEST BUDGET: Best Choice Products Folding Wooden Adirondack Chair

 - BEST MODERN: POLYWOOD Modern Adirondack Chair